CharlesMcGowen/LivingArchive-Phred-demo/README.md

-# 🚀 Support Open Source Security & AI Research — PHRED Product Definition & Sponsorship Policy
+# 🚀 Support Next-Gen Security & AI Innovation — PHRED Product Definition & Sponsorship Policy

-With your support, you are investing in groundbreaking research and continuous improvement of security technologies that protect modern digital infrastructure.
+With your support, you are investing in the development and ongoing improvement of advanced email security technologies that protect today’s digital organizations.
-My mission is to deliver cutting-edge open-source solutions for businesses, educators, and researchers—empowering a safer and more information-driven world.
+My mission is to deliver high-impact, commercially licensed solutions for businesses, educators, and researchers—helping create a safer, more robust information-driven world.

 ---